MicrosoftDocs/azure-devops-docs/docs/pipelines/release/integrate-jenkins-vsts-cicd.md

 1. **Save** the Jenkins project.

-## Create a Jenkins Service Endpoint and Service Hooks in VSTS
+## Create a Jenkins service connection and Service Hooks in VSTS

-You configure a Jenkins Service Endpoint to allow VSTS to connect to your Jenkins server.
+You configure a Jenkins service connection to allow VSTS to connect to your Jenkins server.
 You must also configure two Jenkins service hooks so you can execute CI builds via automated triggers for both simple commits as well as pull requests to your VSTS Git repository.

-1. Open the **Services** page in VSTS, open the **New Service Endpoint** list, and choose **Jenkins**.
+1. Open the **Services** page in VSTS, open the **New service connection** list, and choose **Jenkins**.
     ![Add a Jenkins endpoint](_img/integrate-jenkins-vsts-cicd/add-jenkins-endpoint.png)

 1. Enter a name for the connection.